madelinebriere/docker-tutorial/README.md

 	docker build -t webapp-image:v1 .

 This command builds and configures a docker container.
-We can now launch this container by name on host port and container port 80 with the command:
+We can now launch this container by name by connecting host port 80 to container port 80 with the command:

 	docker run -d -p 80:80 webapp-image:v1